Warning: This document is for the development version of Bareos Documentation. The main version is bareos-23.

 *configure add console name=user-tls password=secret profile=operator

 This creates a console user with name user1 and the profile operator.
 The operator profile is a default profile that comes with the Bareos Director.
-It does allow most commands.
-It only deny some dangerous commands (see show profile=operator), so it is well suited for this purpose.
+It does allow most commands, but deny some dangerous commands (see show profile=operator), so it is well suited for this purpose.
 Futhermore, TLS enforcement is disabled for this console user.

 For testing with TLS-PSK, we also create the user user-tls.